Get Help Today. (800) 516-4357

 Medications can be vital in recovery from heroin addiction, but therapy will be the backbone of treatment.
 They’ll learn coping skills that can help them to resist the temptation to relapse and build a new life in sobriety.

 Most treatment programs begin with medical detox and include both individual and group therapy.
-The level of care will depend on the severity of the addiction, but higher levels of addiction treatment (such as inpatient treatment or partial hospitalization treatment) are generally recommended for heroin addiction.
+The level of care will depend on the severity of the addiction, but higher levels of heroin addiction treatment (such as inpatient treatment or partial hospitalization treatment) are generally recommended for heroin addiction.

 Support is critical, so your loved one will be guided to build a strong support system in recovery.
 This will include family members, friends, sober peers, therapists, and others who are committed to supporting your loved one in recovery.